Felix Auger-Aliassime ends run of final defeats to claim maiden ATP Tour title in Rotterdam

 Felix Auger-Aliassime finally claimed his first ATP Tour title after eight previous final defeats with victory over Stefanos Tsitsipas in Rotterdam.

-Third seed Auger-Aliassime, who saw off Briton Cameron Norrie earlier in the tournament, needed just 78 minutes to complete a 6-4 6-2 win in the ABN Amro World Tennis Tournament on Sunday.
+Third seed Auger-Aliassime, who saw off British duo Andy Murray and Cameron Norrie earlier in the tournament, needed just 78 minutes to complete a 6-4 6-2 win in the ABN Amro World Tennis Tournament on Sunday.

+"I played my first ATP main draw here a couple of years ago, so it is right I won my first title here," Auger-Aliassime said.

 - Stay updated with the latest scores I results